La Bombonera: Facilities

-La Bombonera currently has a capacity of around 48,000 and the club's popularity make tickets hard to find, especially for the Superclásico derby against River Plate.
+La Bombonera currently has a gross capacity of 58,305, which results in around 57,200 seats being available for games,.
+The club's popularity makes tickets hard to get, especially for the Superclásico derby against River Plate.

 Out of its capacity of 49,000, there are 37,538 seats, 2,780 in boxes, and 8,682 standing.
-Both its interior and exterior are lined with a number of murals painted by the artist Pérez Celis depicting many of the club's legendary players and aspects of the district's culture, such as the life of Italian immigrants.
+Both its interior and exterior are lined with a number of murals painted by the artist Pérez Celis depicting many of the club's legendary players and aspects of the district's culture, such as the lives of Italian immigrants.

-In 1996 a small stand was built on the 4th side, which had been largely open until then, except for some VIP boxes.
+In 1996, a small stand was built on the 4th side, which had been largely open until then, except for some VIP boxes.

 Diego Maradona, who played for and supported Boca Juniors, had his own executive box at the stadium.

 There are three parking lots at the stadium for members.

 Argentina national team on La Bombonera

 The national team has played several games in La Bombonera, including qualifying matches to the FIFA World Cup.
 The squad played the most games since the 1920s to the mid-1970s.
 Since the Estadio Monumental of River Plate was completely refurbished for the 1978 WC, the Argentine Football Association fixtured the majority of Argentina's home games at that venue.
 That decision was based on the Monumental higher capacity and modern facilities in comparison with La Bombonera.

-Playing at Boca Juniors stadium, Argentina was only defeated in two games, having played a total of 27 matches, winning 18 and losing 2 with 7 ties.
+Playing at Boca Juniors Stadium, Argentina was only defeated in two games, having played a total of 27 matches, winning 18 and losing 2 with 7 ties.
 The squad scored 67 goals and only conceded 27.
-Some of the official and friendly games played by Argentina at the stadium (as of 25 March 2022) are listed below:
+Some of the official and friendly games played by Argentina at the stadium (as of 14 November 2024) are listed below: